getyourguide/se-tech-challenge/README.md

 # How to submit your work
 Please fork this repository and send us a link to your forked repository or a zip file containing your work.
+We will grade your project after submission and eventually invite you for a remote live interview with our engineers.

 :warning: **Make sure not to publish your work on a public repository.**